-- Each vehicle must have a documented inspection prior to loading to verify the required vehicle and container acceptability criteria is met. - Transportaion vehicle and container openings (hatch covers, valves, hoses, doors, and latches, etc.) shall be inspected for cleanliness, integrity, closing ability, and shall be properly purged and cleaned prior to loading.

-• For any non-hazardous causes for trailer rejections, carriers may clean off-site and return the same day with the same trailer - as long as it is appropriately clean & dry.
+- Each vehicle must have a documented inspection prior to loading to verify the required vehicle and container acceptability criteria is met. - Transportation vehicle shall be inspected for cleanliness, integrity, closing ability, and shall be properly purged and cleaned prior to loading. - For any non-hazardous causes for trailer rejections, carriers may clean off-site and return the same day with the same trailer as long as it is appropriately clean and dry.